acschaefer/ple/README.md

 ## How to Reproduce Our Experiments

-To reproduce our experimental results, run the following scripts one after the other:
+To reproduce our experimental results, run the following scripts one after the other from the folder `matlab`:

 | Script | Description |
 | --- | --- |